JehoonChung/jehoonchung.github.io/_research/research.md

 I identify the effect of heightened environmental risks on corporate divestitures and the implications of these decisions on firm value and local sustainability.

-For more details, please refer to the draft links at my CV or reach out at [chunje@iu.edu](mailto:chunje@iu.edu).
+For details, please refer to the draft links on my CV.